monot/hcid-home-2022/pages/home.md

   enabled: true
   align: center
   image: false
-  heading: Get Started Today
+  heading: Get in touch with us!
-  sub_heading: "Save time and money using this premium Jekyll theme."
+  sub_heading: "If you are interested in working with us, contact us."
   features:
     enabled: false
     list: